jinghuazhao/Caprion/README.md

 [^web]: **File browsing through a local web server**

     Browsers treat local files in a folder as separate origins with cross-origin resource sharing (CORS) restrictions.
-A local web server enforces the same-origin policy (SOP) on them via a port (e.g., 8000) managed as follows:
+A local web server enforces the same-origin policy (SOP) via a port (e.g., 8000) as follows:

         export pn=8000
         if lsof -i :${pn}; then